 After 1.45 miles and 500 feet of elevation gain, the road reaches the top of the ridge and joins Westridge Fire Road.
 Turn right and hike half a mile to the summit of San Vicente Mountain, gaining another 175 feet.

 Climb the steps up to the old lookout tower and take in the panorama below.
-There is a great view to the south over the canyons and ridges covered by this hike.
+Look south over the canyons and ridges explored by this hike.
 To the west are the higher peaks of the Santa Monica Mountains in Topanga State Park and beyond.
 Looking north is Encino Reservoir and the belly of the San Fernando Valley.